apotheon/vortex/README.md

 It primarily draws inspiration from Lua, Scheme, OCaml/F# and Rust.

-It can be integrated into any project that already uses Lua very easily (through provided API).
-A custom standard library is to be written and Vortex scripts will live in their own environment not polluting the Lua global namespace.
-Interaction between Lua and Vortex is possible using a special table.
+Thanks to its Lua base, you can easily embed Vortex in your project.
+Every Vortex script lives within its own environment, no outer modifications are made.
+Vortex uses Lua's standard library.
+New modules are to be written though, so the standard library will be extended.

+Any Lua module can be accessed through a special table.
+Vortex's module system will use custom routines for this, handling loading of macros and so on, which will be incompatible with Lua's.
+If you want to use Lua modules, use Lua functions.

-The language uses a curly braced, free form syntax with optional semicolons.
+The language uses a curly braced, free form syntax.
+That allows very easy implementation, but creates a few constraints.
+Everything is an expression;
-Everything is an expression; there are no pure statements (althrough some of the expressions are meant to be used in statement forms).
+there are no statements (althrough some of the expressions are meant to be used as statements).

 A quick list of features:

 - Most of Lua's features including table magic
 - Lua-like semantics
 - Convenient functions with easy default argument values
-- Implicit and explicit returns
 - Blocks are expressions
 - Coroutines and generators
-- Lightweight objects
+- Lightweight, multiple-inheritance, delegative, prototypal object system
 - AST macros
 - Extensions of syntax and semantics
 - Pattern matching